-Assisting classroom teachers in primary and secondary schools and delivering language tutoring sessions and workshops.
+Assisting classroom teachers in primary and secondary schools and delivering language presentations and workshops.

-As a language Tutor you will join pupils in a primary or secondary school in the local area and will assist with the school’s provision of modern language teaching.
+As a Language Tutor you will join pupils in a primary or secondary school and will assist with the school’s provision of modern language teaching.
 Having fluent speakers will help make the language classes more exciting and will increase the amount of guidance each student receives.
 You will thus contribute towards inspiring students to continue studying the foreign language at a higher level and towards developing their communication skills.

 There are multiple volunteering roles you can take:

 1. You can be a classroom assistant:

 Helping students with written tasks and oral activities assigned by the teacher.